rwkopcke/AI-API/README.md

 ## 0. Introduction

-A. The `main` programs product .txt output in markdown formats
+A. The `main` programs produces .txt output in markdown formats

 B. The Web prompts and the API prompts produce different responses.

     - See I.F

 C. To convert the response documents to .html documents

     - Both the following programs were created by ChatGPT
     - `pretty-markdown-viewer.html` produces .webarchive files from the markdowns
     - `webarchive_to_html.py` converts to html, producing a file

         - To create this program:
             - Prompt: "How do I open a local webarchive file in Win 11"
             - Then agree to Chat's offer to write the code in python